notrexxx/micro-reddit/README.md

 # Getting Started

-- Run this command in your OS terminal: `git clone https://github.com/notrexxx/RuboGod-linter.git` to get a copy of the project.
+- Run this command in your OS terminal: `git clone https://github.com/notrexxx/micro-reddit.git` to get a copy of the project.

 # Usage
 To run the application please:

 - Start a new Terminal
-- Go to the directory where you cloned the RuboGod linter
+- Go to the directory where you cloned the Micro-Reddit repository
 - Type:
 ```
 bundle install